drseg/swift-fsm/README.md

 ## Basic Syntax

-Borrowing from SMC, we will use an example of a subway turnstile system.
+Borrowing from SMC, we will use the example of a subway turnstile system.
 This turnstile has two possible states: `Locked`, and `Unlocked`, and two possible events: `Coin`, and `Pass`.

 The logic is as follows (from Uncle Bob, emphasis added):